 Daniel Innes is an artist based in Toronto, who has exhibited in solo and group shows in Toronto and New York.
 While Daniel primarily focuses on painting and installation work, his portfolio also includes textile design, graphic design, tattooing, and sign painting.
-His work has attracted an array of clients that include commissioned work for Minnow Bathers and Ryerson University.
+His work has attracted an array of clients that include commissioned work for Minnow Bathers and Toronto Metropolitan University.

 Daniel is currently setting up an artist residency in western Japan and working on two new books.